 He faced the square just inside the Water Gate from early morning until noon and read aloud to everyone who could understand.
 All the people listened closely to the Book of the Law. —Neh.
 8:3 NLT

-- It prepared them spiritually.
-Because Ezra devoted himself to dispensing God’s Word to the people, when Nehemiah came to Jerusalem fourteen years later, the people responded immediately to his challenge to rebuild the walls.
+It prepared them spiritually.
+Because Ezra devoted himself to dispense God’s Word to the people, when Nehemiah came to Jerusalem fourteen years later, the people responded immediately to his challenge to rebuild the walls.

-- It protected them spiritually.
-When enemies threatened to discourage their work, the people pressed on in spite of the threats.
+It protected them spiritually.
+When enemies threatened to discourage their work, the people pressed on despite the threats.
 Ezra’s preparation of the people with the Word of God had made this possible.

 So, it’s no surprise why the people requested Ezra read them the Bible that day at the Water Gate.
 Ezra had whetted their appetite for truth for years.